aws-solutions-library-samples/guidance-for-machine-translation-pipelines-using-generative-ai-on-aws/README.md

 ```

 5. Build the quality estimation image:

 ```bash
 cd source/sagemaker/
 source ./build_and_push.sh
 ```

+Feel free to update the AWS_DEFAULT_REGION beforehand.
+The initial implementation defaults to us-east-1.

 6. Update the `cdk.json` context with your configuration:
 ```json